Home Recording Studio

 Mixing interfaces, Headphones, a few cables, DAW software and your recording vocals, guitar, drums any instrument even on a budget.
 It can sound really good with the right gear and setup.

 Maybe a workstation and some affordable acoustic treatment added to that room where you can make great music and is your first home studio.

 Start Building a Home Recording Studio

-Today’s digital technology provides incredible quality at unheard of prices—a far cry from the equipment I started on as a teenager.
+Today’s digital technology provides incredible quality at unheard of prices—a far cry from the expensive equipment I started on as a teenager.